xmos/lib_src/README.rst

 Multi-rate Hi-Fi functionality:

- * Conversion between 44.1, 48, 88.2, 96, 176.4 and 192KHz input and output sample rates.
+ * Conversion between 44.1, 48, 88.2, 96, 176.4 and 192 KHz input and output sample rates.
  * 32 bit PCM input and output data in Q1.31 signed format.
  * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF).
  * Optimized for xCORE-200 instruction set with dual-issue.
  * Block based processing - Minimum 4 samples input per call, must be power of 2.
  * Up to 10000 ppm sample rate ratio deviation from nominal rate (ASRC only).
- * Very high quality - SNR greater than 135 dB (ASRC) or 140 dB (SSRC), with THD of less than 0.0001% ( reference 1KHz).
+ * Very high quality - SNR greater than 135 dB (ASRC) or 140 dB (SSRC), with THD of less than 0.0001% (reference 1KHz).
  * Configurable number of audio channels per SRC instance.
  * Reentrant library permitting multiple instances with differing configurations and channel count.
  * No external components (PLL or memory) required.